JuliaWGPU/WGPUCompute.jl/README.md

 - Doesn't have an api to pass @workgroup_size and @dispath_size yet.
 The example above is hardcoded.
 - jupyter notebooks are not supported yet because of some softscope issues.

+## TODO

+- [ ] Fix known issues.
+- [ ] Explore possibility of JSServe the generated wgsl code in web app.
+- [ ] Complete SPIRV version
+- [ ] Explore and adhere to Binary generation eventually.